About History Day

 During the District 3 Contest, students present their project to a team of volunteer judges gathered from our community, explaining their research process and answering questions about their project.
 Awards are given at the end of the day in each category, and special prizes are also awarded from community groups.
 The district’s qualifying winners go on to Ohio History Day, the State competition in Columbus, Ohio.
 State winners have the opportunity to compete in National History Day in June.
 Our competition is open to all public schools, private schools, parochial schools, virtual academies, home schools and independent students.

-This year's district contest will take place on Saturday March 23, 2013 at WRHS and Case Western Reserve University.
-The contest theme for 2013 is "Turning Points in History".
+This year's district contest will take place on Saturday, March 15, 2014 at WRHS and Case Western Reserve University.
+The contest theme for 2014 is "Rights and Responsibilities".
 Click here for more information about this year's theme from National History Day!

 The 2013 Contest Winners!